dev-geddy/create-your-react-app/README.md

 - install Xcode from AppStore.
 It includes necessary toolset for developers (we need Git for that)

 ### Windows platform
 - install Git, so you'll be able to use GitHub (or other alternatives) as well as have Unix-like Terminal called "GitBash".
+Download from: https://git-scm.com/download/win

 ## Initialize development setup
 There always is some preparation work to do before starting the actual application development.